Description of the active substance:

 With a sudden withdrawal of lamotrigine, the manifestation of epilepsy is possible, so it is necessary to gradually stop treatment, reducing the dose for 2 weeks.

+With simultaneous application with carbamazepine, dizziness, diplopia, ataxia, visual impairment, nausea are possible.
 These phenomena, as a rule, take place with a decrease in the dose of carbamazepine.

 Do not use lamotrigine in children under 2 years of age.